la2050/archive/_organizations/the-los-angeles-mayors-council-on-innovation-and-industry.md

    -Improve access to city/county information

-   -Encourage mayor to more closely align and promote LAâ€™s innovation economy
+   -Encourage mayor to more closely align and promote LA’s innovation economy

    -Build an entrepreneurial ambassador program with City Hall